uqsameen/WikiData/README.md

 This repository contains code and data for analyzing and mitigating bias in toxicity detection models.

-## Project Description

-This project focuses on developing and evaluating various machine learning models for identifying toxic content while minimizing unintended biases.
-We explore different model architectures (LR, CNN) and mitigation strategy to improve fairness and accuracy.

 ## Repository Structure

 * **ALL_RUT_Models:** Contains generic code for all the ML models.